kernelkit/infix/README.md

 on separate partitions to ensure complete separation from system files and allow for seamless backup, restore, and provisioning.

-In itself, Infix is perfectly suited for dedicated networking tasks, and with native support for Docker containers, the operating system provides a versatile platform that can easily be adapted to any customer need.
+In itself, Infix is perfectly suited for dedicated networking tasks, such as routing, switching, and monitoring.
+This is how it started, as a network focused operating system.
+Now, with native support for Docker containers, it provides a versatile platform that can easily be adapted to any customer need.
 Be it legacy applications, network protocols, process monitoring, or edge data analysis, it can run close to end equipment.
 Either directly connected on dedicated Ethernet ports or indirectly using virtual network cables to exist on the same LAN as other connected equipment.

 The simple design of Infix provides complete control over both system and data, minimal cognitive burden, and makes it incredibly easy to get